Portobello Mushroom Pizza is one of those low carb recipes that’s full of succulent flavor and is totally customizable.

 After cooking them, allow them to come to room temp, then place them in a resealable bag.
 Reheat them in the oven for pizza in a pinch!

 Work this portobello mushroom pizza into the pizza of your dreams with delicious sauces, veggie toppings, cheese and protein!
-Here are some ideas and variations you may want to consider:
+Here are some healthy recipes variations you may want to consider:

 How Can I Add Make This Recipe Heartier?